dusty-nv/jetson-inference/docs/pytorch-collect.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-collection-widget.jpg" >

 First, open the dataset path and class labels.
 The tool will then create the dataset structure discussed above (unless these subdirectories already exist), and you will see your object labels populated inside the `Current Class` drop-down.
+Leave the `Dataset Type` drop-down set to Classification mode.

 Then position the camera at the object or scene you have currently selected in the drop-down, and click the `Capture` button (or press the spacebar) when you're ready to take an image.
 The images will be saved under that class subdirectory in the train, val, or test set.
 The status bar displays how many images have been saved under that category.